epsstan/reladomo-kata/docs/Chaining.md

 ## Bitemporal chaining

-In bitemporal chaining, all changes to a database are tracked along two dimensions:
+In [bitemporal chaining](https://en.wikipedia.org/wiki/Bitemporal_Modeling) , all changes to a database are tracked along two dimensions:
 * *Processing Time* - This is when the change actually occurred in the real world
 * *Transaction Time* - This is when the change was recorded in the database